mrehkopf/vcs/README.md

 ```

 # Building
-**On Linux:** Do `qmake && make` at the repo's root, or open [vcs.pro](vcs.pro) in Qt Creator. **Note:** By default, VCS's capture functionality is disabled on Linux, unless you edit [vcs.pro](vcs.pro) to remove `DEFINES -= USE_RGBEASY_API` from the Linux-specific build options.
-I don't have a Linux-compatible capture card, so I'm not able to test capturing with VCS natively in Linux, which is why this functionality is disabled by default.
+**On Linux:** Do `qmake && make` at the repo's root, or open [vcs.pro](vcs.pro) in Qt Creator.

-**On Windows:** The build process should be much the same as described for Linux, above; except that capture functionality will be enabled, by default.
+**On Windows:** Same as for Linux.

-While developing VCS, I've been compiling it with GCC 5.4 on Linux and MinGW 5.3 on Windows, and my Qt has been version 5.5 on Linux and 5.7 on Windows.
+While developing VCS, I've been compiling it with GCC 5-9 on Linux and MinGW 5.3 on Windows, and my Qt has been version 5.5-5.9 on Linux and 5.7 on Windows.
 If you're building VCS, sticking with these tools should guarantee the least number of compatibility issues.

 ### Dependencies
 **Qt.** VCS uses [Qt](https://www.qt.io/) for its GUI and certain other functionality.
 Qt of version 5.5 or newer should satisfy VCS's requirements.
 The binary distribution of VCS for Windows includes the required DLLs.